 Finally, and perhaps most importantly, we really don’t like the fact that OKEX were happy to steal customer funds to cover their own mistake.
 Imagine going through the hard work of making trading profits, only to have the exchange take some of your returns?

-In comparison, we much prefer the likes of eToro.
+In comparison, we much prefer the likes of Coinbase.
 The platform is heavily regulated, super easy to use, they allow U.S. residents to join, multiple fiat payment methods are supported, you can both long and short cryptocurrencies, and fees are really low.

 OKEX has one of the most extensive offerings of supported cryptocurrencies in the exchange industry.
 At the time of writing, more than 130 cryptocurrencies and supported, across over 300 different pairs.

 Alongside the likes of Coinbase, OKEX is one of the few exchanges that allows you to short cryptocurrencies.
 However, we should note that this feature is only available for a select few coins.
 At Coinbase, you can short 15 major cryptocurrencies.